edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 AIDs possess several security properties that are not guaranteed by DIDs in general (self-certification, support for prerotation and multisig, support for witnesses, cooperative delegation, and so forth).
 These properties are vital to some of VVP's goals for high assurance.

 ### Signatures over SAIDs
-Since neither a SAID value nor the data it hashes can be changed without breaking the correspondence between them, signing over a SAID is equivalent, in how it commits the signer to content and provides tamper evidence, to signing over the data that the SAID hashes.
+Since neither a SAID value nor the data it hashes can be changed without breaking the correspondence between them, and since the cryptographic hash function used ensures strong collision resistance, signing over a SAID is equivalent, in how it commits the signer to content and provides tamper evidence, to signing over the data that the SAID hashes.
 Since SAIDs can function as placeholders for JSON objects, a SAID can represent such an object in a larger data structure.
 And since SAIDs can function as a reference without making a claim about location, it is possible to combine these properties to achieve some indirections in evidence that are crucial in privacy and regulatory compliance.

 VVP uses SAIDs and digital signatures as primitive forms of evidence.